Licensing Guides

 Maryland Plumber Licensing Exam Details

-The Maryland State Board of Plumbing has contracted with PSI licensure/certification (PSI) to conduct its examination program.
-All the details of the exam, the process to apply, and the scheduling procedures are explained in the Candidate Information Bulletin.
-The application to register for the exam begins on page 14 of the bulletin.
-To apply to take an exam, you must mail the completed application — including documentation of your work history — and the $65 fee to:
+The Maryland State Board of Plumbing has contracted with PSI to conduct its examination program.
+All the details of the exam, the process to apply, and the scheduling procedures are explained on the PSI website.
+To sign up for an exam, you must submit an application online at https://test-takers.psiexams.com/mdplu.

 You may also contact PSI at 855-746-8173 with any questions.
 You should receive notice of your eligibility to test within 10 business days from the day you mail your application.